bibek12345/DIPC/CloudWorkshop_DIPC_800.md

 ## Before You Begin

+### Introduction
+This lab will explain how to create a data lake and deliver data into it

 ### Objectives
--   Review how to create connections to Oracle Object Storage
+- Create connection to Oracle Object Storage
+- Create a Data Lake
--   Review how to execute a Data Lake Builder task
+- Execute a Data Lake Builder elevated task

 ### Time to Complete
-Approximately 15 minutes.
+Approximately 15 minutes

 ### What Do You Need?
 Your will need: